TranHungKT/TranHungKT/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Tran Hung.
 I am a Full-Stack Software engineer, my primary skill is JavaScript.
-For most of the projects, I use React Native and ReactJs for FE development and Nodejs + Mongoose for BE development. <br/>
+For most of the projects, I use React Native and ReactJs for FE development and Java Spring Boot + PostgreQL for BE development. <br/>
 High Responsibility and Deep Passion for Programming.
 ## 📫 How to reach me: